norcams/docs-enduser/docs/ssh.rst

 #.
 Upload the public key to NREC and give it a proper name

 #.
-Specify this public key when creating the instance
+Specify this key by its name when creating the instance

 #.
 Connect via SSH to the instance using the corresponding private key